hkitsmallpotato/HandsOn_DevOps_Cloud/intro_kubernetes_minikube/tutorial.md

 ## Using helm to deploy common apps

+**Warning**: Bitnami helm charts are of production strength and carry significant complexities beyond the bare minimum needed.
+In particular since the usual deployment scenario is on a public facing VM with public IP and cloud load balancer, deploying them in development enviornment can ranges from needing a few fiddling to very difficult.
+For example, both wordpress and joomla have absolute URL that depends on recognizing the hosts from HTTP request header, and so setting them up behind reverse proxy (like in our case) is hard to pull off.
+Refer to `additional-info.md` in this directory for something more.

 Let's try deploying common applications onto k8s using helm charts.
-A popular provider is bitnami, which provide ready-to-use images in various format as well, such as docker image and VM image file.
-Here we use [Wordpress](https://bitnami.com/stack/wordpress/helm) as an example.
+A popular provider is bitnami, which provide production grade images in various format as well, such as docker image and VM image file.
+Here we use [Drupal](https://bitnami.com/stack/drupal/helm) as an example.

-First add bitnami as a helm chart repository:
+First add bitnami as a helm chart repository and update it:

 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami